 The NFBC will use Kentucky Derby Style (KDS) preferences for draft preferences in all NFBC leagues.
 The Draft Preferences are listed as soon as you click on your team link.
 There you will see a list of 1 through 15 in order and an "Edit Preferences" link.
 Edit your list as often as you'd like and just save your preferences each time before the required deadline for this league.

 Here's what KDS does: The KDS process allows owners to rank their order of preference for Draft Day, ranking their preferences 1 through 15 BEFORE the leagues are randomly selected.
 Some owners would rather draft in the middle, if they are selected early in their league; others like to stay near the top and others like to move down to the lower end.
 KDS allows that if you are fortunate enough.
 A sample KDS from an owner could look like this: 3, 2, 1, 7, 6, 8, 15, 14, 4, 5, 9, 10, 11, 12, 13.
 If an owner wants the third pick and he is selected No. 1 overall in his league, he would choose 3 as his top option and he would then be moved to third in that league on Draft Day.
-NFBC officials will look at every owner's Draft Preferences after the leagues and orders are randomly selected and then announce the draft orders for each league.
+NFBC officials will look at every owner's Draft Preferences after the leagues and orders are randomly selected, pick the highest available preference for each owner and then announce the draft orders for each league.

 If an NFBC league in one of the cities does not fill exactly with 15 teams, the NFBC reserves the right to fill that league with owners from one or more other host cities or owners on a teleconference to make it full.
 In that scenario, the NFBC reserves the right to place some of the final signups in any of the cities in that teleconference league.
 Early-bird signups will not be placed in a teleconference draft league if it's full in that city.

 Maximum of 30 players at all times